 - 6 nights in guesthouses, exceptionally shared facilities.

 - 1 night in a charming central hotel on Day 5.

 - 8 days of which 6 of cycling.
 Medium level (from 35 to 68 Km / day, with some climbs).

 - Rental Trek Hybrid Bikes with front suspensions, disc brakes and bottle holder (21-speed trigger, Shimano equipped, double rims, aluminium frame, 1 rear bag, repair kit, antitheft lock) Not included: gloves, counter, helmets.
 We can provide you with helmets, but we advise you to bring your personal helmets. : 95€

-- English speaking Romanian guide from day 1 to day 8, with a first aid kit
+- English speaking Romanian guide OR driver-guide from day 1 to day 8, with a first aid kit

 - Meals (7 breakfasts, 6 picnics and 6 dinners)